Jackson runs, passes Ravens past winless Bengals 23-17 - WHIZ News

-Jackson ran for a career-high 152 yards and a touchdown, threw for 236 yards and guided the Ravens past hapless Cincinnati 23-17 on Sunday.

 Alternatingly jutting left and right, up the middle and occasionally toward the sideline, Jackson carried 19 times (including three kneel-downs at the end).
-Tapering off his forays downfield at the end, Jackson finished tantalizingly short of Michael Vick’s single-game record of 173 yards rushing by a quarterback.
+His most notable runs were a 36-yarder on the opening drive, a 21-yard score and a 16-yard foray up the middle on a third-and-14 in the fourth quarter.

+“I want to win.
+If I have to run, I do it,” Jackson said.
+“Today, that’s what it was.
+Sometimes I had to pass, sometimes I had to run.”

+“It’s hard because you got all your skill guys covering down the field, eyes on their man,” safety Jesse Bates said.
+“And then you got the D-line, and they’re just rushing against basically a running back.
+It’s pretty tough.”

+The Bengals (0-6) aren’t the only team to struggle against Jackson, although they’ve had their fair share of problems against the 2016 Heisman Trophy winner.

 Jackson now has three career 100-yard rushing games, tied with Billy Kilmer for most by a quarterback in his first two seasons since 1950.
-Jackson’s first 100-yard game came last November, in his first NFL start against the Bengals.
+Jackson’s first 100-yard game came last November against Cincinnati, in his first NFL start.

 In this one, Jackson avoided trouble when possible but also took a few hard hits when forced to stay between the hash marks.
 Each time, he popped up with enthusiasm, ready to do it again.